TSGCFO/MaintenanceStatus/replit.md

-# TSG Fulfillment Services Inc - Maintenance Website
+# Talencor Staffing - Maintenance Website

 ## Overview

-This is a maintenance page application for TSG Fulfillment Services Inc, built with Flask.
+This is a maintenance page application for Talencor Staffing, built with Flask.
 The application displays a professional maintenance page while the main website undergoes improvements.
-It features a responsive design with animated background elements and TSG branding.
+It features a responsive design with animated background elements and Talencor branding.

 ## System Architecture